jeffknupp/blog/in_progress/2014-06-18-improve-your-python-python-classes-and-object-oriented-programming.md

 referred to as "instance methods".

 If there are "instance methods", then surely there are other types of methods as well, right?
-Yes, there are, but these methods are a bit more esoteric. cover them briefly here, but feel free to research these topics in more depth.
+Yes, there are, but these methods are a bit more esoteric.
+We'll cover them briefly here, but feel free to research these topics in more depth.

-### Class Methods
+### Static Methods

-*Class methods*, or *class attributes*, are attributes that are set at the *class-level*, as opposed to the *instance-level*.
+*Class attributes* are attributes that are set at the *class-level*, as opposed to the *instance-level*.
 Normal attributes are introduced in the `__init__` method, but some attributes of a class hold for *all* instances in all cases.
 For example, consider the following definition of